 We climbed out of our raft at the end and walked our way up the steep rock ledge cliff to the top where an amazing barbeque was prepared for us along with sides of salads and vegetables.
 It was just the right way to end our day as we had certainly worked up one good appetite.

-From there we bussed back to our accommodation and said goodbye to our guides and other members of the tour.
+From there we bussed back to our the best valued accommodation in Victoria Falls and said goodbye to our guides and other members of the tour.
 That evening at our accommodation they presented a well put together a video of our day white water rafting, that included plenty of funny pictures, especially from the last rapid of the day.

 It was a great day out with Shearwater Victoria Falls and I couldn’t recommend these guys highly enough if you were interested in doing something similar while you’re in Victoria Falls.
 Like with all things in Africa it was only fair that after such a great day we showed our appreciation by tipping our guides from the raft.
 This is something that when in Africa you will find happens everywhere.
 All in all, one of the highlights of my trip and time in Africa.